Detailed pyFastChem module description¶

 pyfastchem.FASTCHEM_MSG[pyfastchem.FASTCHEM_NO_CONVERGENCE]

-will return the string "convergence failed"
+will return the string "convergence failed".

 pyFastChem constructor¶

-is written as an object class, an instance of that
+FastChem is written as an object class, an instance of that

-class (i.e. an object) needs to be created before FastChem
+class (i.e. an object) needs to be created before FastChem can be

 used.
 This is done by calling the constructor of the FastChem

-class that is contained within the pyFastChem
+class that is contained within the pyFastChem module.
+There are

 three main ways to call the constructor and create an object.pyfastchem.FastChem(str element_abundance_file,